mrazomej/phd/docs/src/chapter_05/section_03_model.md

 A closed-form solution for this master equation might not even exist.
 The approximate solution of chemical master equations of this kind is an active area of research.
-As we will see in the two-state promoter master equation has been analytically solved for the mRNA [@Peccoud1995] and protein distributions [@Shahrezaei2008].
+As we will see later in this chapter, the two-state promoter master equation has been analytically solved for the mRNA [@Peccoud1995] and protein distributions [@Shahrezaei2008].
 For our purposes, we will detail how to use the Maximum Entropy principle to approximate the full distribution for the two- and three-state promoter.

-## Parameter inference
+## Parameter Inference

-(Note: The Python code used for the calculations presented in this section can be found in the [following link](https://www.rpgroup.caltech.edu//chann_cap/software/chemical_master_mRNA_FISH_mcmc.html) as an annotated Jupyter notebook)
+(Note: The Python code used for the calculations presented in this section can be found in the [following link](https://www.rpgroup.caltech.edu//chann_cap/software/chemical_master_mRNA_FISH_mcmc.html) as an annotated Jupyter notebook.)

 To generate falsifiable predictions with meaningful parameters, we infer the kinetic rates for this three-state promoter model using different data sets